-Having worked so hard to prepare a delicious three course meal, the last thing you want is the overpowering scent of the centrepiece interrupting the flavour of the food – or the sneezes of an unfortunate guest with allergies!
+Having worked so hard to prepare a delicious three-course meal, the last thing you want is the overpowering scent of the centerpiece interrupting the flavour of the food – or the sneezes of an unfortunate guest with allergies!

 Poppies, sunflowers and dahlias are all fragrance-free and make good choices for your table arrangement but for the winter season try evergreens, holly or a winter cactus for something festive and free from overpowering smells.

 These plants can even be spray-painted for a truly unique twist.